rmarting/rmarting.github.io/_posts/2020-09-25-how-upgrade-strimzi-operator.md

 Chanel: stable -- CSV: amqstreams.v1.5.3 -- Version: 1.5.3 -- skipRange:
 ```

-:bulb: This article is focused to show how to update the Strimzi Operator manually, so this is the reasson
+:bulb: This article is focused to show how to update the Strimzi Operator manually, so this is the reason
 that we will use ```Manual``` installation plan approval mode.
 It could be a good practice to declare
 your subscriptions manually to control in which moment update your operators.